 Also known as rate lock or commitment expiration, the length of the commitment is typically 30 days, but it varies by lender.

 How long does the Mortgage Commitment underwriting process take?

 This can vary, but typically around 30 days.

 Is a Mortgage Commitment Letter legally binding?

-This depends entirely on the language used in the letter.
-If this is a question of concern, it’s recommended that you consult an attorney for legal advice.
+This is dependent on the language used in the letter.
+If this is a question of concern, it’s recommended to consult an attorney for legal advice.

 Is a Mortgage Commitment Letter a final approval?